Lynching of African-American veterans after World War I

 After young African-American men volunteered to fight against the Central Powers, during World War I, many of them returned home but instead of being rewarded for their military service, they were subjected to discrimination, racism and lynchings by the citizens and the government.
-Labor shortages in essential industries caused a massive migration of southern African-Americans to northern cities leading to a wide-spread emergency of segregation in the north and the regeneration of the Ku Klux Klan.
+Labor shortages in essential industries caused a massive migration of southern African-Americans to northern cities leading to a wide-spread emergence of segregation in the north and the regeneration of the Ku Klux Klan.
 For many African-American veterans, as well as the majority of the African-Americans in the United States, the times which followed the war were fraught with challenges similar to those they faced overseas.
 Discrimination and segregation were at the forefront of everyday life, but most prevalent in schools, public revenues, and housing.
 Although members of different races who had fought in World War I believed that military service was a price which was worth paying in exchange for equal citizenship, this was not the case for African-Americans.
 The decades which followed World War I included blatant acts of racism and nationally recognized events which conveyed American society's portrayal of African-Americans as 2nd class citizens.
 Although the United States had just won The Great War in 1918, the national fight for equal rights was just beginning.

 Background

 World War I

 World War I began with the assassination of Austrian Archduke Franz Ferdinand on June 28, 1914 and it ended with the signing of the Armistice of November 11, 1918.
 Though the fighting stopped, the war's potential to resume still existed and peace was only reached when representatives of Germany signed the Treaty of Versailles on June 28, 1919, exactly five years after the assassination of Archduke Franz Ferdinand.
 On April 2, 1917, President Woodrow Wilson declared war on Germany after Germany resumed its submarine attacks on merchant and passenger ships.
 When the United States sent men to the fronts of Europe, the United States Armed Forces remained segregated, with all-black and all-white units.
 Despite the segregation and the mistreatment which they were constantly being subjected to by everyday society, many African Americans volunteered to join the Allied war effort.
 By the time of the signing of the armistice with Germany, more than 350,000 African Americans had joined the military and served with the American Expeditionary Forces (AEF) on the Western Front.
 Around 50,000 of those 350,000 experienced combat and a total of 770 African-Americans who fought for their country paid with their lives.
-On top of that, during the course of World War 1, over 400,000 black citizens who were searching for defense jobs migrated from the rural south to the urban north in order to fill the need for laborers which existed in essential industries.
+On top of that, during the course of World War I, over 400,000 black citizens who were searching for defense jobs migrated from the rural south to the urban north in order to fill the need for laborers which existed in essential industries.
 Although this provided new opportunities for many African American, it would go on to encourage widespread segregation and discrimination in the north after the war was over.